Harvest Festival at Jean-Talon Market

 Food & Drink

-Local refreshment bar with wines and ciders, corn galore, food vendors.
+Local refreshment stand with wines and ciders, sweet corn, and various food vendors.

 Quick Actions